jasminabihel/books-and-coffee/README.md

  ![alttext](doc/img/header.png)

- #### **About us** ####
+ #### **About** ####

  * The "About" page has a little explanation for the purpose of the book club and testimonials.
  * The "About" page is divided between two sections.
  * The first section contains an illustration of people reading books by Freepik.
 There is a short introduction of the book club on the right side of the section for the users to read about the purpose of the book club.
  * The second section contains testimonials from the members of the book club.
  * This section gives users insight to what other members think of the book club.